-The lone business loop in South Carolina is an eight mile freeway running between I-85 and the city of Spartanburg.
+The lone business loop in South Carolina is an eight mile long freeway running between I-85 and the city of Spartanburg.
 The limited access road serves the Spartanburg County communities of Fairforest, Johnson City, Lone Oak and the University of South Carolina Upstate.

 Interstate 85 through the Spartanburg area was constructed in the 1950s as a bypass route for U.S. 29.
 Traffic growth along the substandard freeway through the 1970s and 80s overwhelmed the route, resulting in plans to either widen it or replace it with a new alignment to the north.
 Ultimately a new route for I-85 was chosen in 1986 as it would minimally disrupt existing traffic patterns and not involve costly upgrades to the old route.